roycewilliams/aws-ip-cidr-ranges-compacted/README.md

-Pulls AWS IP ranges, and provides a CIDR-summarized list.
-Runs daily.
+Pulls Amazon's published JSON list of AWS IP ranges once a day, and converts them to a CIDR-summarized list.

 Simple example: